Easy Homemade Cherry Pie Recipe

 - Now take the top and Bottom crust and fold under so that the crust is even around the pan.
 Then crimp the edge as you like.
 My mother used a fork, but my mother-in-law used two fingers and a thumb.

-- Take the egg and put it in a small bowl, mix in the milk.
-Taking the pastry brush brush the tip of the pie.
+- Take the egg and put it in a small bowl; mix in the milk.
+Taking the pastry brush, brush the top of the pie.

-- Thank a sharp knife and cut slits in the top to vent the steam or make any decoration.
+- Take a sharp knife and cut slits in the top to vent the steam or make any decoration.
 I made a star shape.

 - Bake the pie at 400° for 20 minutes.
 Reduce the temperature to 375 and bake for 30 to 35 minutes.
 Make sure to watch the pie closely so that it does not get too overcooked on the top.